pminervini/tf-propagation/README.md

 - The term `\sum_{i} f[i]^2` is a L2 regulariser.

 Since the cost function `E(f)` is quadratic, it has one closed-form solution for `mu > 0` and `eps > 0`.
-Furthermore, it is possible to *backpropagate* the error resulting from the propagation process, back to the graph structure `W`.
+Furthermore, it is possible to *backpropagate* the error resulting from the propagation process, back to the graph structure encoded by the adjacency graph `W`.

 ### Examples